I’m new to homeschooling, so where do I even start?!

 Since we do not charge any registration and materials fees, families often find that their dollars go further than usual.
 That being said, there are several ways to pay for tuition.

 We are vendors for all the main charter schools serving homeschoolers in Santa Clarita and surrounding areas, so many of our families in charter schools use their funds to pay for classes, some of them driving quite far from all over LA County.
-All the schools we are vendors for are listed on our home page.
+All the schools we are vendors for are listed on our pricing and tuition page.

-Many others pay cash for classes upfront and others pay tuition in 5 equal payments per semester, payable by the 1st of each month, which makes it more affordable.
+Many others pay cash for classes upfront and others pay tuition in 4 equal payments per semester, payable before the 10th of each month, which makes it more affordable.

 How will I know what my kids did in class?

-Every teacher is required to send in updates of learning records weekly and those will be emailed to parents.
-Parents use these learning records to complete their monthly charter school forms as well as expanding on learning at home.
+Every teacher is required to update learning records weekly on a Google doc in a Google classroom and those will be emailed to enrolled families at the start of the semester and they can check back as frequently as necessary.
+Parents use these learning records to complete their monthly charter school records as well as expanding on learning at home.